sandeepkunduri/terraform_training/Day4/6-sentinel-use/README.md

 > Note: be sure to discard any existing plans.

-Navigate to your "app-vm-dev" and queue a plan.
+Navigate to your "app-web" and queue a plan.

 ### Review the Plan